 - Meta description (the 150-160 character page summary embedded in the code of the page)

 - Image alt tags (the text that describes an image and appears if the image doesn’t load properly)

-Link to the landing page from other pages on your website.
-Help both users and search engines find your landing page by linking to it from other pages on your website.
-On-site links help lead audiences, and they also send signals to search engines telling them why the page is important (and that it should be ranked for that topic).
-Also, when it’s natural to do so, link to landing pages using anchor text that include the page’s primary keyword.
+Help both users and search engines find your new website content by linking to it from other pages on your site.
+Onsite links help audiences find what they need, and they also send signals to search engines telling them what the page is about and that it has value.
+Also, when it’s natural to do so, link to landing pages using anchor text that includes the page’s primary keyword.

 Even if you optimize your page, it can be easy to miss opportunities or make mistakes.
 To check on-page SEO and make sure you properly optimize a page, use Alexa’s On-Page SEO Checker.
 The tool scans your page and provides details on errors and directions on how to resolve mistakes.

-- Enter your page’s URL and primary keyword into the On-Page SEO Checker.
+Enter your page’s URL and primary keyword into the On-Page SEO Checker.